mrieker/pipan8l/readme.txt

     ctrlcflag                       - sense if control-C has been pressed, optionallly clearing it
                                     - used for test scripts
-                                    - otherwise, two control-Cs will abort out of pipanel
+                                    - otherwise, two control-Cs will abort out of pipan8l

     assemop <mnemonic> <operand>    - assemble the given assembly language instruction disasop <opcode>                - disassemble the given opcode to assemly language

-And the pipanelini.tcl script adds some higher-level commands:
+And the pipan8lini.tcl script adds some higher-level commands:

     assem <address> <mnemonic> <operand>    - assemble the instruction and deposit in memory disas <start> <stop>                    - disassemble the instructions in given memory range